nikomatsakis/rustnation-24/index.md

 ???

-These days I tend to think of *Stability without stagnation* as our ur-value.
-Rust can never be perfect.
-We'll never get everything right the first time.
-But as long as we persist in growing changing and innovating, we are going to be ok.
+I would say *that* honor goes to *Stability without stagnation*.
+Nobody ever gets everything right on the first try, and Rust is no exception.
+I mean, we try pretty hard, and I think we get pretty close, but there's always room for improvement.
+So we try hard to continue iterating, learning from our experiences, and making Rust better -- but we try to do that *without* disrupting that Rust software that has to work and keep working over the long term.

 ---

-# Rust 2024 is coming!
+# Rust 2024 Edition is coming!

 "Breaking changes where no code breaks..."